wodo-platform/wp-smart-contracts/README.md

 # Audits

-We initiated our auiditing process with Certik https://www.certik.com/projects/spintop-network .
+We plan to manage our auiditing process with Certik https://www.certik.com.
 Certic team will run a full audit regarding full coarse of security aspects as well as source code integrity to make sure that smart contracts are deployed properly to the BCS mainnet and functions as explained in our documentation.

 We will share our audit reports.